geospatial-services-framework/gsf-js-client-sdk/doc/manual/tutorial/examples.md

 # Examples
-Below are several examples of using the SDK.
+Below are several examples of using the SDK with JavaScript.
+For TypeScript specific examples please see the [TypeScript example](#typescript).
+Before using the SDK, it is also recommended that you read the [best practices](#bestPractices) section.

 ## List Available Services
 The GSF [**Server**] object provides the ability to list the available services on the server.